Judge signs plan, resolves Puerto Rico bankruptcy battle

 José Luis Dalmau, president of Puerto Rico’s senate and a member of the main opposition party, also praised the plan and called it a transcendental step for the island’s economic recovery.

 Puerto Rico’s government declared in 2015 that it could not afford to pay its more than $70 billion public debt load accumulated the debt through decades of mismanagement, corruption and excessive borrowing.
-It then filed for the largest municipal bankruptcy in U.S. history in 2017.
+It then filed for the largest municipal bankruptcy in U.S. history in 2017, a year after U.S. congress created the financial oversight and management board for Puerto Rico.

+José Caraballo, a Puerto Rico professor and economist, said the island likely would be able to access the market in three to five years to issue bonds for capital projects but warned it should avoid repeating past mistakes.

+“Borrowing is playing with fire,” he said.
+“You need to have people who know what they’re doing.
+Otherwise, one can return to this disaster we call a debt crisis.”